ipasechnikov/1brc.clj/README.md

   **As expected, didn't work out well.
 2-3 times performance hit.
 Keeping `ChunkReader` as is**
 - [ ] [Optional] Reimplement `Result` in Clojure \
   *Might be difficult or non-obvious because of mutable nature of `Result` class*
-- [ ] [Optional] Challenge myself implementing a hashmap in Clojure
+- [ ] [Optional] ~~Challenge myself implementing a hashmap in Clojure~~ \
+  **Total fail.
+Reimplementing even a simple `djb2` in Clojure resulted in two orders of magnitude (!) of performance drop, 100-200 times slower.
+After that I dropped the idea of implementing hashmap in Clojure completely**